Filipino Mestizos

-In the Philippines, Filipino Mestizo (mestizo (masculine) / mestiza (feminine); Filipino/Mestiso (masculine) / Mestisa (feminine)), or colloquially Tisoy, is a name used to refer to people of mixed native Filipino and any foreign ancestry.
+In the Philippines, Filipino Mestizo (mestizo (masculine) / mestiza (feminine); Filipino/Mestiso (masculine) / Mestisa (feminine)), or colloquially Tisoy, is a name referring to people of mixed native Filipino and any foreign ancestry.
 The word mestizo itself is of Spanish origin.
 It was first used in the Americas to describe people of mixed Amerindian and European ancestry.
-Currently and historically, the Chinese mestizos were and are still ordinarily the most populous subgroup among mestizos; they have historically been very influential in the creation of Filipino nationalism.
-The Spanish mestizos also historically and currently exist as a smaller population, but remain a significant minority among mestizos which historically enjoyed prestigious status in Philippine society during Spanish colonial times.
+Currently and historically, the Chinese mestizos were and are the most populous subgroup among the Filipino mestizos; they have been historically very influential in the creation of Filipino nationalism.
+Spanish mestizos also historically and currently exist as a smaller population, but remain a significant minority among Filipino mestizos which historically enjoyed prestigious status in Philippine society during the time of Spanish colonialism.

 History

 Spanish period

 A Spanish expedition led by Miguel Lopez de Legazpi in 1565 started a period of Spanish colonization of the Philippines which lasted for 333 years.
 The Roman Catholic Church played an important role in the Spanish colonization of the Philippines beyond the preaching of the Catholic faith.
 Spanish missionaries contributed to education, healthcare, scientific research and even public works.
 The Spanish government and religious missionaries studied the native Filipino languages and published the first grammars and dictionaries of Tagalog, the Bisayan languages and others.
 In the earlier period, Roman Catholic rituals were adapted to native beliefs and values.
 As a result, a folk Roman Catholicism developed in the Philippines.
 European settlers from Spain and Mexico immigrated to the islands and their offspring (of either pure Spanish, or mixed Spanish and Native descent) adopted the culture of their parents and grandparents.
-Most Filipinos of Spanish descent in the Philippines are of Basque ancestry Some families still privately use Spanish in the households.
-In addition, Chavacano (a creole language based largely on the Spanish) is widely spoken in Zamboanga and neighboring regions, as well as Cavite and Ternate.
+Most Filipinos of Spanish descent in the Philippines are of Basque ancestry.
+Some families still privately use Spanish in the households.
+In addition, Chavacano (a creole language based largely on Spanish) is widely spoken in Zamboanga and neighboring regions, as well as Cavite and Ternate.
 Spanish era periodicals record that as much as one-third of the inhabitants of the island of Luzon possessed varying degrees of Spanish admixture.
 In addition to Manila, select cities such as Bacolod, Cebu, Iloilo or Zamboanga, which had important military fortifications and commercial ports during the Spanish era, also had sizable Mestizo communities.